wencharmwang/RSS3-Wiki/src/rss3-sdk-for-javascript.md

 };
 ```

-2. Calculate the signature message and sign this message using the MetaMask to prove that the account belongs to us.
+2. Compute the signature message and sign this message using the MetaMask to prove that the account belongs to us.

 ```ts
 const signMessage = await rss3.profile.accounts.getSigMessage(account);